scopchanov/flat-gui/README.md

 _A Qt C++ Library_

 **Note:** I am currently reworking this repository.
-Some links might not be yet operational, or have not a complete content.
+Some links might not be operational yet, nor have the complete nor the actual content.
 Please be patient!

 ## What is FlatGUI?